-Manual Audience Content Adaptive Personalization Manual Developers, ar- chitects, admin- istrators This manual describes the configuration of and development with Adaptive Personalization , the CoreMedia module for personalized websites.
+Manual Audience Content Adaptive Personalization Manual Developers, ar- chitects, admin- istrators This manual describes the configuration of and devel- opment with Adaptive Personalization , the CoreMedia module for personalized websites.
 You will learn how to configure the GUI used in CoreMedia Studio , how to use predefined contexts and how to develop your own extensions.
 Analytics Connectors Manual Developers, ar- chitects, admin- istrators This manual describes how you can connect your CoreMedia website with external analytic services, such as Google Analytics.
 Blueprint Developer Manual Developers, ar- chitects, admin- istrators This manual gives an overview over the structure and features of CoreMedia Content Cloud .
 It describes the content type model, the Studio extensions, folder and user rights concept and many more details.
 It also describes administrative tasks for the features.
-It also describes the concepts and usage of the project workspace in which you develop your CoreMedia extensions.
-You will find a description of the Maven structure, the virtualization concept, learn how to perform a release and many more.
+It also describes the concepts and usage of the project workspace in which you develop your CoreMedia exten- sions.
+You will find a description of the Maven structure, the virtualization concept, learn how to perform a re- lease and many more.
 Connector Manuals Developers, ad- ministrators This manuals gives an overview over the use cases of the eCommerce integration.
-It describes the deployment of the Commerce Connector and how to connect it with the CoreMedia and eCommerce system.
+It describes the deploy- ment of the Commerce Connector and how to connect it with the CoreMedia and eCommerce system.
 Content Application Developer Manual Developers, ar- chitects This manual describes concepts and development of the Content Application Engine (CAE) .
-You will learn how to write JSP or Freemarker templates that access the other CoreMedia modules and use the sophisticated caching mechanisms of the CAE.
+You will learn how to write JSP or Freemarker templates that access the other CoreMedia modules and use the sophistic- ated caching mechanisms of the CAE.
+Content Server Manual Developers, ar- chitects, admin- istrators This manual describes the concepts and administra- tion of the main CoreMedia component, the Content Server .
+You will learn about the content type model which lies at the heart of a CoreMedia system, about user and rights management, database configuration, and more.